KiritchoukC/Articles/get-rid-of-new/article.md

   person3
 };
 ```
-Why not creating a constructor for initializing List ?
+Why not create a constructor for initializing _List_?
 Update your Constructors.cs file like this:

 ```csharp